-Whether you have just started using Kanban or have been doing it for a while, you may still be surprised by how many Kanban board variations there are out there.
-Teams are using various techniques to customize their task boards, the most popular of which are the Kanban swimlanes.
-The simple addition lets companies create boards that are just right and here is how you can do it too.
+Whether you have just started using Kanban or have been doing it for a while, you may still be surprised by how many Kanban board variations there are.
+Teams are using various techniques to customize their task boards, the most popular of which are by adding Kanban swimlanes.
+This simple improvement lets companies create boards that are just right and here is how you can do it too.

-If you are not familiar with the Kanban swimlane concept, do not worry this one is easy.
-Kanban swimlanes are simply what we call rows on a Kanban board used to separate and groups tasks according to certain criteria.
+If you are not sure what a Kanban board with swimlanes is, do not worry this one is easy.
+Kanban board swimlanes are simply rows on a Kanban board, used to separate and group tasks according to certain criteria.

-As more and more teams started using Kanban, the use of swimlanes started to grow and differentiate.
-Depending on their processes and needs, teams started separating tasks by urgency, teams, time and other criteria.
-Thus creating Kanban boards that were better suited to their processes and needs.
+As more and more teams started using this Agile framework, the use of Kanban board swimlanes started to grow and differentiate as well.
+Depending on their processes and needs, teams started separating tasks by urgency, teams, time, and other criteria.
+Thus creating Kanban boards with swimlanes that were better suited to their processes and needs.
 Today, the most popular use of Kanban swimlanes are as follows:

 – Task type or urgency